tromp/cuckoo/README.md

-6) the choice of cycle length allows a tradoff between algorithmic hardness and proof size, similar to the choice of the number of rounds in a cryptographic hash or encryption function. of all even numbers under 64 (to keep proof size under 0.25KB), 9 have maximum addition chain length(a measure of compositional complexity), namely 38,42,44,46,50,52,54,56,60 among which we picked 42 as the nicest number.
+6) the choice of cycle length allows a tradoff between algorithmic hardness and proof size, similar to the choice of the number of rounds in a cryptographic hash or encryption function. of all even numbers under 64 (to keep proof size under 0.25KB), 9 have maximum addition chain length (a measure of compositional complexity), namely 38,42,44,46,50,52,54,56,60, among which we picked 42 as the nicest number.